deSantLollipop/comicPy_linux/README.md

 # comicPy_linux
-Python script for simple image scapping.
+Python script for simple image scraping.

 only executable files
 nr.txt - This file contains the comic index numbers that I would like to display on my "index.html" webpage.
 These numbers can be added or removed as needed.